 MP for South Shropshire

-Stuart Anderson is a Conservative MP for South Shropshire, first elected in 2019.
-He has held a range of roles in Parliament and government, including time as a government whip and in opposition positions, and as of 2026 he serves on the Cheltenham Borough Council Markets Bill committee.
-His career also includes service on numerous parliamentary committees and other party roles.
+Stuart Anderson is a Conservative Member of Parliament for South Shropshire, first elected in 2019.
+He has held multiple roles in government and opposition whip teams, and as of 2026 serves on a Cheltenham Borough Council committee for the Markets Bill.

 Generated 21 February 2026